skybridgeskills/learning-mobility-guide/LER-Ecosystem-Coordination-Guide.md

 ## Conclusion

-This LER Ecosystem Implementation Coordination Guide provides the technical foundation for interoperable Learning and Employment Records systems.
+The Digital Credentialing Issuance, Interoperability, and Verification Guide for Learning Mobility provides the technical foundation for interoperable digital credentialing systems that power learning mobility.
 By defining specific interoperability profiles with mandatory requirements, this guide enables reliable credential exchange across different vendors and platforms.

-The two defined profiles (VCALM-EdDSA and OID4-ECDSA) cover the most common use cases in the LER ecosystem, providing clear technical specifications that can be directly incorporated into procurement documents and implementation plans.
+The two defined profiles (VCALM-EdDSA and OID4-ECDSA) cover the most common use cases in learning mobility ecosystems, providing clear technical specifications that can be directly incorporated into procurement documents and implementation plans.

 Organizations using this guide can confidently specify technical requirements that ensure interoperability, assess vendor capabilities against clear criteria, and build networks that grow organically with new participants able to understand exactly what technical requirements they must meet to participate.

-The foundation established by this guide enables the future development of automated testing tools and conformance validation systems that will further reduce the complexity of achieving and maintaining interoperability across the LER ecosystem.
+The foundation established by this guide enables the future development of automated testing tools and conformance validation systems that will further reduce the complexity of achieving and maintaining interoperability across learning mobility ecosystems.